 We started with interest targeting, but we also looked at our existing customer base and identified the customers who were most valuable in terms of activity and in-app payments.
 Then we used Lookalike Audiences for international markets to find more people like them in the areas where we wanted to introduce the game.

-Next, we targeted these groups with video ad units across Facebook, Instagram and the Audience Network – entire Facebook family of apps and services.
+Next, we targeted these groups with video ad units across Facebook, Instagram, and the Audience Network – an entire Facebook family of apps and services.

 To ensure we were targeting the right people, we created multiple audience segments (app event demographic) using our own BI tool and Facebook Analytics.
 Then we created a Custom Audience from these segments and created further lookalike audiences for different countries.

 The plan was to spend 150k EUR for the first month after global launch date.
 Then I realized it would be a missed opportunity to stick with this plan and we raised the budget to 1 Million EUR per month.
 Yep, 1 Million EUR monthly spent only on Facebook platform.
 Soon we recognized that’s not a healthy portfolio.

 We had been working with ad networks in the past, but results (and also feelings) were mixed.
 There are tons of ad networks out there and we were probably working with the bad ones.
 Fortunately, now we have reports like Appflyer Performance Index or latest Singular Global ROI index so we can choose our partners wisely.
 We are finally starting to diversify our paid user acquisition channels and build partnerships.

 There were more than 70 000 games submitted to the iTunes App Store in the Q4 2016.
 Yes, you read that right: 70k games!